MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/export-paginated-report.md

 * Exporting a paginated report that has a Power BI dataset as its data source, isn't supported in following cases:

   * The caller is a service principal profile.
-  * The caller is a service principal and all the dataset's data sources are configured with SSO disabled.
+  * The caller is a service principal and all the dataset's data sources are configured with single sign-on (SSO) disabled.
-  * One of the dataset's data sources is configured with SSO enabled and an effective identity was provided.
+  * One of the dataset's data sources is configured with single sign-on (SSO) enabled and an effective identity was provided.
-  * One of the dataset's data sources is an Azure Analysis Services or other Power BI dataset, and an effective identity was provided.
+  * One of the dataset's data sources has DirectQuery to Azure Analysis Services or DirectQuery to another Power BI dataset, and an effective identity was provided.

 * Exporting a paginated report that has Azure Analysis Services data source configured with single sign-on (SSO) enabled, is only supported when the master user issues the request without providing an effective username.
 It isn't supported in the following cases:

-  * Service principals and service principal profiles.
+  * The caller is a service principal or service principal profile.
-  * Master users with effective username provided.
+  * The caller is a master user and an effective identity was provided.

 * When exporting a paginated report with an effective identity, the username must be an existing user from your tenant’s Azure Active Directory.